cube-js/cube/docs/content/Caching/Using-Pre-Aggreations.md

 When using **external** pre-aggregations, Cube.js will store pre-aggregations inside its own purpose-built storage layer: Cube Store.

-Alternatively, you can store external pre-aggregations in the different database, such MySQL or Postgres.
+Alternatively, you can store external pre-aggregations in a different database, such MySQL or Postgres.
 In order to make it work, you should set the [`externalDriverFactory`][ref-config-extdriverfactory] and [`externalDbType`][ref-config-extdbtype] properties in your `cube.js`